 Notice how one molecule behaves as the hydrogen bonding donor and one molecule the hydrogen bonding acceptor.

 Hydrogen bonding is really just a strong dipole-dipole interaction.
 Most other dipole-dipole interaction forces are weaker than hydrogen bonding.
-For a molecule to undergo dipole-dipole interactions with another molecule it must be polar.
-Any molecule with a unsymmetrical distribution of heteratom (i.e. O, N, Cl, Br, I) could be polar.
-For a molecule to be polar one end must clearly have more charge than the other.
-The ketone (acetone) is polar and therefore can do dipole-dipole and London but not H-bonding.
+For a molecule to undergo dipole-dipole interactions with another molecule, it must be polar.
+Any molecule with an unsymmetrical distribution of heteroatom (i.e. O, N, Cl, Br, I) could be polar.
+For a molecule to be polar, one end must clearly have more charge than the other.
+The ketone (acetone) is polar and therefore can do dipole-dipole and London, but not H-bonding.
 Acetone is polar by virtue of its highly polarized C=O double bond.
-Using resonance we can illustrate the polarity of acetone.
+Using resonance, we can illustrate the polarity of acetone.

-Acetone has a similar molecular weight as 1-propanol but since it does not have any OH bonds it can not H-bond and therefore has a lower bp.
-Acetone can only do dipole-dipole and London which are both weaker than H-bonding.
+Acetone has a similar molecular weight as 1-propanol, but since it does not have any OH bonds, it can not H-bond and therefore has a lower bp.
+Acetone can only do dipole-dipole and London dispersion which are both weaker than H-bonding.

 The following example illustrates the effect of the different intermolecular forces on boiling point.